KathyHaem/multiling-moral-bias/README.md

 - [bert-base-chinese tuned on Chinese](https://huggingface.co/kathaem/bert-base-chinese-sentence-transformer-xnli-zh) MNLI data (released with XNLI)
 - [XLM-R tuned on the five above datasets](https://huggingface.co/kathaem/xlm-roberta-base-sentence-transformer-nli-5langs)

+Our Czech machine translated data can be found in `mnli-en-cs.txt.gz`.
 For validation of each model, we used the 'dev' split from the STS dataset, again machine translated by us to the respective target languages.
 See the paper for details.